 Cultural Information: Prefers full sun to light shade and moist garden loam

 USDA Zones: 6 through 9

 Historical Notes: This native perennial species occurs in swamps and moist places from New York to northern Florida and west to southern Missouri, Oklahoma, and Texas.
 It was first introduced to Britain in 1799.
-It is related to Jerusalem artichoke (Helianthus tuberose), which bears edible subterranean, potato-like tubers that were eaten by the American Indians and commonly grown in early American kitchen gardens including Thomas Jefferson's.
+It is related to Jerusalem artichoke (Helianthus tuberose), which bears edible subterranean, potato-like tubers that were eaten by the American Indians and commonly grown in early American kitchen gardens including Thomas Jefferson's vegetable garden.
 Swamp sunflower, with its bushy habit and spectacular, show-stopping floral display, is very desirable in the mixed flower border.